Teachable-AI-Lab/shop2/README.md

 ```

 ### Operator
 Operators define the fundamental actions the planning system can take.
-Operators consist of a head, a set of preconditions, and and a set of _effects_ that result from the application of an operator.
+Operators consist of a head, a set of preconditions, and a set of _effects_ that result from the application of an operator.
 The effects, in this implementation, are currently not used but will be revisited in the near future.

 The below example shows an HTN operator for multiplying two numbers in a web-based, tutoring system interface.
-The operator expects 3 parameterized arguments: f1 and f2 (the field names containing the two values to multiply) and f3 (the field name of the interface element to put the result).
+The operator expects 3 variablized arguments: f1 and f2 (the field names containing the two values to multiply) and f3 (the field name of the interface element to put the result).
 The preconditions will match against the two fields in the tutor interface (f1 and f2) and their corresponding values (vf1 and vf2).
 The effects use these bindings to calculate the result of the multiplication and return this as an effect.
 ```python
 from shop2.common import V
 from shop2.domain import Operator